Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 The Prado Promenade

-It's a very important avenue and promenade because it marks the division between Centro Habana and Old Havana municipalities.
+It's a very important avenue and promenade because it marks the division between the municipalities Centro Habana and Old Havana.
 Furthermore it has a park in the middle of the two roadways, which is the main attraction.
 This because it was, during the IXX century, the place where Havana aristocracy used to meet; today it's a promenade where a lot of tourist transit and where you can sometimes find craft men and painters.
 Its importance is also due to the fact it connects the Malecón with the Central Park, and the National Capitol with the rest of Old Havana.

 The National Capitol of Cuba